TLCroatt/Near-Beer/README.md

 Near Beer utilizes basic HTML strucure to build the application.
 Foundation was used as the backbone for CSS and styling of the application.
 FontAwesome was utlized as well for additionla styling.

 JavaScript with the utilization of Jquery syntax was used to build the functionality of the website.
 Using Javascript, Near Beers uses a brewery API to gather data about breweries and then dynamically generate that information to the HTML.
+Using Jquery syntax, a call to the MapQuest API is also performed, then the map is dynamically inserted into the HTML.

 Searches are saved to localStorage, rendered on the page and are active links to past results.